o-jill/ruversi/ReadMe.md

 * --playw
   play a game agaist you. your turn is white(GOTE).
 * --Edax
-  [not yet]play against Edax instead of you.
+  play against Edax instead of you. please use with --play(bw).
 * --duel
   play games from some situations with evaltable1 and 2.
 * --evaltable1 \<path>